 Once the installer has checked the system pre-requisites the user shall select the destination folder to hold the openSF software (Figure 3-5).
-The default installation folder is the user home one (/home/<user>/openSF).
+The default installation folder is under the user home, so that the installation does not require any administrative privileges.